Inbibo/adonisfx_docs/docs/maya/simshape.md

 3. Press ![Simshape debug icon](images/adn_simshape_debugger.png){style="width:4%"} or go to the Edit Simshape submenu from the AdonisFX menu and press *Activations Debugger*.

 > [!NOTE]
-> - The active status of the debugger is evaluated at initialization only.
+> - The active status of the debugger is evaluated at initialisation only.
-> - If by enabling the debugger the vertex colors are not displayed automatically, then force to initialize the system (e.g. press rewind button in the timeline).
+> - If by enabling the debugger the vertex colours are not displayed automatically, then force to initialise the system (e.g. press rewind button in the timeline).
 > - The debugger is limited to the Parallel and Serial evaluation modes.

 ### Colliders